 In 1991, Jeff Gordon and Hugh Connerty amicably parted ways when funding became difficult to secure.
 After tire testing the No. 1 car for Bill Davis, conversations started between Jeff and Bill and the two entered into a one page agreement for Jeff to drive for the ’91 season.
 Jeff won Rookie of the Year honors driving the Carolina Ford Dealers car that year.
 Nestle Chocolate, with their Baby Ruth brand, sponsored the car for the 1992 season, and Davis hired Ray Evernham at Daytona that year.

 1992 marked the first time the Busch cars ran at Atlanta Motor Speedway.
 Jeff sat on the pole and also won the race, turning many heads in the process.
 One person who took immediate notice was Rick Hendrick.
 The rest is history.
-Jeff became a part of the Hendrick Motorsports family and has continued the winning tradition ever since.
-His desire to drive was fueled by gritty determination to win races and championships, which has remained throughout an unparalleled career in racing.
+Jeff became a part of the Hendrick Motorsports family where he continued the winning tradition.
+His desire to drive was fueled by gritty determination to win races and championships, which remained throughout an unparalleled career in racing.

 - Four-time NASCAR Cup Series Champion (1995, 1997, 1998, 2001)

 - 81 Career Poles